 The April 19, 2026 cruise on the Diamond Princess departs from Yokohama (tokyo), Japan.
-On this 19 Night Golden Week Southern Islands & Hokkaido Spring Flowers (Yokohama Roundtrip) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 19 Night Golden Week Southern Islands & Hokkaido Spring Flowers (Yokohama Roundtrip) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Diamond Princess sets sail on Sunday, Apr 19th and returns on Friday, May 8th.

 Use the buttons below to toggle between cabin types.